 Freelancer will perform the Freelancer Services in a professional and workmanlike manner and will timely deliver any agreed upon Work Product.
 The manner and means of performing the Freelancer Services will be determined and controlled solely by Freelancer, which is engaged by Client as an independent contractor.

 8.2 Responsibility for Employees and Subcontractors, Including Agency Members

 To ensure accurate billing, work billed for Hourly Contracts under a Freelancer’s Account must be performed by the Freelancer that has the Account.
 With an Agency Account, the Agency may bill for hourly work done by Agency Members.

 If a User subcontracts with or employs third parties to perform Freelancer Services on behalf of the User for any Engagement, the User represents and warrants that it does so as a legally recognized entity or person and in compliance with all applicable laws and regulations.
 As used in this Agreement, the term “Delegee” refers to any employee, independent contractor, or agent of a User, including an Agency Member, that the User engages to perform any work on its behalf under a Service Contract.
 Regardless of whether a User has Delegees, the User remains responsible for all services performed under the User’s Service Contracts, including ensuring that the services comply with the Terms of Service (including confidentiality and intellectual property obligations).
 Each Agency specifically acknowledges and agrees that Agency Members have the authority to bind the Agency to Service Contracts entered into by Agency Members on behalf of the Agency.

 8.3 Client Payments and Billing

-For Hourly Contracts, Client is billed for Freelancer Fees on a weekly basis.
-For Fixed-Price Contracts, Client is billed immediately upon sending a Fixed-Price Contract offer or upon activating any additional milestone.
+For Hourly Contracts, Client becomes obligated for Freelancer Fees on a weekly basis.
+For Fixed-Price Contracts, Client becomes obligated immediately upon sending a Fixed-Price Contract offer or upon activating any additional milestone.

 8.4 Dispute Resolution

 With respect to disputes arising between Clients and Freelancers, you agree to abide by the dispute resolution provisions set forth in the Escrow Instructions that apply to your particular Service Contract.

 8.5 Termination of a Service Contract